Robinpig/Note/docs/CS/MQ/Kafka/Consumer.md

 Kafka Consumers automatically use a and a to assign consumers to a partition and ensure the load balancing is achieved across all consumers in the same group.GroupCoordinatorConsumerCoordinator
 It is important to note that each topic partition is only assigned to one consumer within a consumer group, but a consumer from a consumer group can be assigned multiple partitions.

-Consumers label themselves with a consumer group name,and each record published to a topic is delivered to one consumer instance within each subscribing consumer group.
+Consumers label themselves with a consumer group name, and each record published to a topic is delivered to one consumer instance within each subscribing consumer group.

 The consumer group state.